Bronchopneumonia - children; Community-acquired pneumonia - children; CAP - children

 The provider may order another x-ray.
 This is to make sure that your child's lungs are clear.
 It may take many weeks for the x-ray to clear up.
 Your child may feel better for a while before the x-rays are clear.

-Call the provider if your child has the following symptoms:
+Contact your provider if your child has the following symptoms:

 Teach older children to wash their hands often:

 Vaccines may help prevent some types of pneumonia.
 Be sure to get your child vaccinated with:

 When infants are too young to be immunized, parents or caregivers can get themselves immunized against vaccine-preventable pneumonia.

 Bradley JS, Byington CL, Shah SS, et al. Executive summary: the management of community-acquired pneumonia in infants and children older than 3 months of age: clinical practice guidelines by the Pediatric Infectious Diseases Society of America.
 Clin Infect Dis.
 2011;53(7):617-630.
 PMID: 21890766 pubmed.ncbi.nlm.nih.gov/21890766/.

 Kelly MS, Sandora TJ.
 Community-acquired pneumonia.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 428.